 NECESSITY OF DIVINE REVELATION

-Revelation is Strictly Necessary for the Knowledge of Essentially Supernatural Religious Truths
+Revelation Is Strictly Necessary for the Knowledge of Essentially Supernatural Religious Truths

 In the order of operation or action, an act is said to be strictly necessary when it is indispensable for the attainment of an end.
 Now, essentially supernatural truths are, by definition, those truths that reason cannot attain on its own simply from its knowledge of the external world.
-If these truths be not revealed, there is no way for the human mind to know them.
+If these truths are not revealed, there is no way for the human mind to know them.
 Therefore, for the attainment of essentially supernatural religious truths, divine revelation is strictly necessary.

-Revelation is Morally Necessary even for the Knowledge of Natural Religious Truths
+Revelation Is Morally Necessary Even for the Knowledge of Natural Religious Truths

 When it comes to the knowledge of natural religious truths, or truths that can be attained by reason alone (such as the knowledge of God’s existence and some of His attributes), divine revelation is not strictly necessary, but it is useful.
-Now, an act is said to be morally necessary for the attainment of an end if it is useful for the attainment of that end, or if, without it, the end can be attained but not well attained, or is attainable but with great difficulty.
-Using this definition, it can be said that for the adequate knowledge of natural religious truths, divine revelation is at least morally necessary, although not strictly necessary.
+Now, an act is said to be morally necessary for the attainment of an end if it is useful for the attainment of that end or if, without it, the end can be attained but not well or is attainable but with great difficulty.
+Using this definition, it can be said that for adequate knowledge of natural religious truths, divine revelation is at least morally necessary, although not strictly necessary.
 The reasons are as follows:

 Idols (Pagan Rus)